shanko/tello/README.md

-# tello
+# Tello

-Ruby scripts to control Tello drones
+Scripts written in various languages, to control TelloEDU drones